E3SM-Project/zstash/source/best_practices.rst

 are present in the local cache (zstash/ sub-directory), the check will only be performed against the local disk copy, not the one on HPSS.

+To save time, you can check in parallel by passing in a number of processes with the ``--workers`` argument.
+Please see the full documentation for ``zstash check`` for more information.

 If any corrupted file is found during the check, zstash will print a list of corrupted files in the archive, along with the tar archive they belong to.